Object Complements

 She made me happy. →object complement

-Object Complement or Direct object?
+Object Complement vs. Direct object

-When a transitive verb is followed by an object pronoun or a noun, the noun phrase that follows can be either a direct object or an object complement, depending on its relationship to the preceding noun.
+When a transitive verb is followed by an object pronoun or a noun, the noun phrase that follows can be either a direct object or an object complement, depending on its relationship with the preceding noun.

-If the object pronoun or noun is an indirect object, receiving the direct object as the result of the action of the transitive verb, then the following noun phrase is simply the direct object.
+If the object pronoun or noun is an indirect object, receiving the direct object as the result of the action of the verb, then the following noun phrase is simply the direct object.

 However, if the noun or object pronoun functions as a direct object and is further described or defined by the following phrase, then the following noun phrase is the object complement.